 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of common stock in this offering and the pro forma net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to our sale of 6,150,000 shares of common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses, after giving effect to the sale of 377,180 shares of Class A common stock that we will issue to GSK in a concurrent private sale at \$16.00 per share, our pro forma net tangible book value as of June 30, 2004 would have been \$4.28 per share.
-This represents an immediate increase in net tangible book value of \$1.48 per share to existing stockholders and an immediate dilution in net tangible book value of \$11.72 per share to purchasers of common stock in this offering, as illustrated in the following table:
+After giving effect to our sale of 5,200,000 shares of common stock in this offering, after deducting estimated underwriting discounts and commissions and offering expenses, after giving effect to the sale of 318,929 shares of Class A common stock that we expect to issue to GSK in a concurrent private sale at the assumed initial public offering price, assuming an initial public offering price of \$14.00 per share, our pro forma net tangible book value as of June 30, 2004 would have been \$3.87 per share.
+This represents an immediate increase in net tangible book value of \$1.07 per share to existing stockholders and an immediate dilution in net tangible book value of \$10.13 per share to purchasers of common stock in this offering, as illustrated in the following table:

-Initial public offering price per share \$ 16.00 Net tangible book value per share as of June 30, 2004 \$ 2.80 Increase per share attributable to new investors \$ 1.48 Pro forma net tangible book value per share at June 30, 2004 after giving effect to the offering \$ 4.28 Dilution per share to new investors \$ 11.72
+Assumed initial public offering price per share \$ 14.00 Net tangible book value per share as of June 30, 2004 \$ 2.80 Increase per share attributable to new investors \$ 1.07 Pro forma net tangible book value per share at June 30, 2004 after giving effect to the offering \$ 3.87 Dilution per share to new investors \$ 10.13

-Assuming the exercise in full of the underwriters' overallotment option, our pro forma net tangible book value at June 30, 2004 would have been approximately \$4.48 per share, representing an immediate increase in the pro forma net tangible book value of \$1.68 per share to our existing stockholders and an immediate decrease in net tangible book value of \$11.52 per share to new investors.
+Assuming the exercise in full of the underwriters' overallotment option, our pro forma net tangible book value at June 30, 2004 would have been approximately \$4.02 per share, representing an immediate increase in the pro forma net tangible book value of \$1.22 per share to our existing stockholders and an immediate decrease in net tangible book value of \$9.98 per share to new investors.

-The following table summarizes, on a pro forma basis, as of June 30, 2004, the difference between the number of shares of common stock and Class A common stock purchased from us, the total consideration paid to us, and the average price per share paid by existing stockholders, by new investors in this offering at the initial public offering price and by GSK in the concurrent private placement at a per share purchase price equal to the initial public offering price, before deducting underwriting discounts and estimated offering expenses.
+The following table summarizes, on a pro forma basis, as of June 30, 2004, the difference between the number of shares of common stock and Class A common stock purchased from us, the total consideration paid to us, and the average price per share paid by existing stockholders, by new investors in this offering at an assumed initial public offering price of \$14.00 per share and by GSK in the concurrent private placement at a per share purchase price equal to the assumed initial public offering price, before deducting underwriting discounts and estimated offering expenses.

-Shares Purchased Total Consideration Number Percent Amount Percent Average Price Per Share Existing stockholders 45,426,727 87.5% \$ 559,875,000 84.3% \$ 12.32 New investors 6,150,000 11.8 98,400,000 14.8 16.00 New investment by GSK 377,180 0.7 6,034,880 0.9 16.00 Total 51,953,907 100.0% \$ 644,309,880 100.0% issuance of shares reserved for future issuance under our equity compensation plans.
+Shares Purchased Total Consideration Number Percent Amount Percent Average Price Per Share Existing stockholders 45,426,727 89.2% \$ 559,875,000 87.9% \$ 12.32 New investors 5,200,000 10.2 72,800,000 11.4 14.00 New investment by GSK 318,929 0.6 4,465,006 0.7 14.00 Total 50,945,656 100.0% \$ 637,140,006 100.0% issuance of shares reserved for future issuance under our equity compensation plans.
 As of June 30, 2004 there were: